Grow a black snake out of sugar!

 The “reptilian” compounds are perfectly safe, so you can dispose of them with ordinary household waste.

-Prepare a mixture of NaHCO3 (baking soda) and sugar.
+Prepare a mixture of sodium hydrogen carbonate NaHCO3 and sucrose.

 Prepare the stove.

-Pour a small volume of the sugar-soda mixture onto the solid fuel tablet.
+Pour a small volume of the sucrose-NaHCO3 mixture onto the solid fuel tablet.

 Light the solid fuel and watch!